italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - **Description**
       - **Reference**
     * - **request_uri**
       - The request URI corresponding to the authorization request posted.
-This URI MUST be a single-use reference to the respective authorization request. it MUST contain some part generated using a cryptographically strong pseudorandom algorithm.
+This URI MUST be a single-use reference to the respective authorization request.
+It MUST contain some part generated using a cryptographically strong pseudorandom algorithm.
 The value format MUST be ``urn:ietf:params:oauth:request_uri:<reference-value>`` with ``<reference-value>`` as the random part of the URI that references the respective authorization request data.
       - [:rfc:`9126`]
     * - **expires_in**
       - A JSON number that represents the lifetime of the request URI in seconds as a positive integer.